Favoriten Girl Murders: Murder of Christina Beranek

 On 2 February 1989, 10-year-old Christina Beranek disappeared while on her way home from school on Josef-Enslein-Platz in Favoriten.
 She was last seen alive shortly before 5 PM, when she bought a Mickey Mouse notebook from a tobacconist in Per-Albin-Hansson-Siedlung.

 After searching for her, Christina's father found her on the 14th floor of house number 2 on Per-Albin-Hansson-Siedlung, at around 11 AM the following morning.
 The girl was partially undressed, abused, strangled and tied with her clothes to the railing.
 Forensics determined that she was killed between 5 and 10 PM the day before, with the perpetrator intercepting her shortly after she visited the tobacconist a few meters away from her house.
 It remained unclear whether he killed her immediately or moved her to another place in the house first.
-The girl's school bag had been discarded on the lower floor, which contained a universal key purchaseable from hardware stores.
+The girl's school-bag had been discarded on the lower floor, which contained a universal key purchasable from hardware stores.

 The investigators immediately established a connection to Schriefl's murder, as this crime scene was less than a five minute walk away and the perpetrator had acted in a similar manner.
 In addition, in both cases, the killer had taken an article of clothing as a "trophy".
 The police suspected the perpetrator lived in Per-Albin-Hansson-Siedlung, one of the largest municipal housing estates in Vienna, with over 11,000 inhabitants at the time.

 What followed was the most extensive investigation in Austrian criminal history.
 The investigators examined around 1,000 people in Favoriten alone, including all 580 male residents of the complex who were older than 13 years.
 In addition, all 650 apartments were checked, in one case even with a court order.
 The entire floor on which Christina had been murdered was cut off and taken to the laboratory, with assistance provided by the Wiesbaden department of the German Federal Police.
 Hundreds of posters were put up in the area, on which Christina was shown in a color photo montage with the clothes she had worn on the day of her murder, with the Viennese municipality assuming all costs.
 The award for vital information about the crime was 160,000 schillings (around 22,000 euros on present-day currency).

-On 13 February, the officials finally believed that they had caught their killer: an officer from Lower Austria, who had been stationed in Vienna years ago tracked down 20-year-old Werner K. In 1984, he had sexually molested nine little girls in elevators in Per-Albin-Hansson-Siedlung, including one at the staircase where Beranek's body was found.
+On 13 February, the officials finally believed that they had caught their killer: an officer from Lower Austria, who had been stationed in Vienna years ago, tracked down 20-year-old Werner K. In 1984, he had sexually molested nine little girls in elevators in Per-Albin-Hansson-Siedlung, including one at the staircase where Beranek's body was found.
 The officers also found out that he had gone to the same school as Schriefl, and had no credible alibi for the night of the murder.
 Despite these coincidences, he was exonerated by a blood group test for Schrielf's killing, and proved to have a solid alibi on the night of Christina's death.